-Like physical staging, it allows buyers to get a sense of scale in each space and how each room can best be used, only instead of seeing this during a tour, the potential buyers experience it through online listings and your marketing tools.
+Like physical staging, these virtual staging tips allow buyers to get a sense of scale in each space and how each room can best be used, only instead of seeing this during a tour, the potential buyers experience it through online listings and your marketing tools.

 Why Are Attractive Online Listings Important?